Kristina01111000/Drws_site/README.md

 - For the chart, remove potions for now, add the new pages, in order
 -  Videos for spiritual you playlist https://drive.google.com/drive/folders/1eZoSf_NBfGAhAuKfJJCgmF-EskXfmVuP
 - Add background like stephen maed https://fourelementdoctor.com/00testforkristina/
+- change menu like sarah said in email